Theories

 ...

-The theory of truth of this chapter posits that these rules are tantamount to the meaning of the auxiliary statement.
+This book posits that these rules are tantamount to the meaning of the auxiliary statement.
 In other words, when people ask “What does it mean, it’s raining?”, we reply to them that water falls from the sky, that there might be a rainbow, that they might get wet, etc. The conclusions of predictive rules are again statements with a meaning.
 We can always ask for the meaning of a statement until we reach a perception statement.
-In this fashion, each statement has to be ultimately grounded in a perception.
+In this fashion, each statement can be ultimately grounded in a perception.

 If you sleep, your eyes are closed.